avrae/avrae/docs/aliasing/aliasing_tut.rst

   else:
       D = noCC

-Adding some complexity to if-blocks!
+And this introduces a little more complexity to if-blocks!
 The previous if-check defined the conditions for the ability succeeding.
 If one or more of those conditions failed, that block would be skipped and these conditions will be checked, in order, until one succeeds.
-If none of the ``elif`` conditions are true, the ``else`` will run.
-After this is finished running, ``D`` will contain the body text of the embed, one of the 4 response strings that were defined above:
+If the initial ``if`` and all of the ``elif`` conditions fail, the ``else`` will run.

+After this whole ``if ... elif ... else`` block is finished, ``D`` will contain the body text of the embed, and will be one of the 4 response strings that were defined above:

 1) it works (desc)
 2) you have more than 0 hp (hasHP)